 Physicist Freeman Dyson suggests that a giant shell of matter be constructed around a star to collect its total energy output.
 Dyson thought that the idea for such a sphere would be so self-evident to any advanced civilization that he suggested searching the skies for them as evidence of extra- terrestrial intelligence.

 NASA launches Echo 1, America’s first communications satellite.
-The 100-foot mylar “satalloon” is coated in shiny, radio-reflective aluminum that allows it to passively bounce radio and television signals across the Atlantic.
+The one-hundred-foot mylar “satalloon” is coated in shiny, radio-reflective aluminum that allows it to passively bounce radio and television signals across the Atlantic.

 Spaceship Earth opens at Disney’s Epcot Center.